Ekkehard-Schulze/indoor-climate-logger/README.md

 - **cross-Platform & stable**
-  - proven stable through years of real-world deployment on the Pico 2 W using CircuitPython, as well as on Raspberry Pi 3B using standard CPython and the Adafruit Blinka library.
+  - proven stable through years of real-world deployment on the Pico 2 W using CircuitPython, as well as on Raspberry Pi 3B using CPython and the Adafruit Blinka library.

 - **records**